metagenomics/metagenomics-tk/docs/modules/binning.md

 The output is the same as for short read data.

-## Multi Sample Binning Short Read
+## Multi-sample Binning Short Read

-For short read multi sample data the Toolkit supports SemiBin2.
+For short read multi-sample data the Toolkit supports SemiBin2.

 ### Input